 1.1 The intention of this policy is to ensure that all employee, volunteers, contractors and partners, both potential and actual, are treated equally and as individuals regardless of age, disability, ethnic or national origin, gender, gender reassignment, marital or parental status, nationality, political belief, race, religion or sexual orientation.

-1.2 This includes eliminating, within the framework of existing legislation, (the Race Relations Amendment Act 2000, the Sex Discrimination Act 1975, the Equal Pay Act 1970, the Welsh Language Act 1993 and the Disability Discrimination Act 1995;) discrimination in its own policies and practices and those areas over which it has influence.
+1.2 This includes eliminating, within the framework of existing legislation, (The Equality Act 2010) discrimination in its own policies and practices and those areas over which it has influence.

 1.3 The policy is set within the framework of trac’s other policies, including Culture and Welsh Language, all of which are available to members of the public.